 SPoT Coffee Announces Extension of Class A Debenture Financing and New CFO

-TORONTO, June 12, 2020 /CNW/ - SPOT COFFEE (CANADA) LTD. (TSXV:SPP.V - News) ("SPoT" or the "Company") is pleased to announce that its previously announced offering of Class A Debentures is ongoing.
-The Company has received subscriptions for an aggregate principal amount of $919,575 and expects to complete the offering prior to June 25, 2020.
+TORONTO , June 12, 2020 /CNW/ - SPOT COFFEE ( CANADA ) LTD. (SPP.V) ("SPoT" or the "Company") is pleased to announce that its previously announced offering of Class A Debentures is ongoing.
+The Company has received subscriptions for an aggregate principal amount of $919,575 and expects to complete the offering prior to June 25 , 2020.
 Each such Class A Debenture shall have the following characteristics:

 bearing interest at a rate of 6% per annum;